The new model of advertising and branding demands that companies improve public life and satisfy the needs of our higher sacred selves.

 Truly effective advertising is based on human psychology.

-Whether or not you are convinced that reptilian does not always win, truly effective advertising is based on human psychology.
 There is very little human psychology embedded in Google’s technology and business model.
 Google approaches problems from an engineering perspective but what is needed to build an effective new marketing model is a human perspective.

 Groupon and other daily deal providers give us more examples of a lack of the human perspective.
 In the year ending May 2014, Americans made 61 billion visits to restaurants